 A versatile performer and recording artist in New York City, Nora Krohn has performed on four continents in a diverse range of venues and styles.
-She is the Principal violist of the Bridgeport Symphony, Assistant Principal violist of the Ridgefield Symphony, and she performs frequently with a dozen other orchestral ensembles throughout the Northeast.
+She is Principal violist of the Bridgeport Symphony, Assistant Principal violist of the Ridgefield Symphony, section violist of the Greenwich Symphony, and a frequent guest of other orchestras throughout the Northeast.
 In 2012 and 2014 she toured Japan as the Principal violist of the Balkan Chamber Orchestra.
 Her numerous recording credits include collaborations with Phil Dizack and Declan O'Rourke, and commercial projects for Budweiser,Tiffany and Co, and Kenzo/H&M, and in January 2018 she backed Coldplay frontman Chris Martin at Madison Square Garden in a CBS-broadcast Grammy tribute to Elton John.
 She can also be seen in several episodes of Amazon's web series "Mozart in the Jungle."

 Founding member of pioneering viola duo Folie à Deux, Nora is also an avid chamber musician.
 The duo, hailed as “dynamic and very talented” by the American Composers Forum and “charismatic” by the Queens Tribune, has commissioned and premiered over a dozen new works since its inception in 2012 and has performed in a wide variety of venues, including NYC's Cornelia St. Café, Flushing Town Hall, Spectrum, and The Stone.